 Next Alice tells Aspen how she kept seeing lion’s mane everywhere.
 Even on a walk in the woods while visiting a friend.

-A lot of the neurological things Alzheimer’s, Parkinson’s, MS, have to do with the brain and the nerves.
+A lot of the neurological things Alzheimer’s, Parkinson’s, and MS, have to do with the brain and the nerves.
 Same with seizures.
 They see that our bodies make something called nerve growth factor.
 But so does the mushroom lion’s mane.
 So to wrap this all with psilocybin is Paul Stamets.
-Everybody that starts getting into mushroom therapies is going to find out about Paul Stamets.
-And he has a great video called Fantastic Fungi, where I learned about mushrooms being able to clean up oil spills, where I learned about them being able to heal the body.
+Everybody who starts getting into mushroom therapies is going to find out about Paul Stamets.
+And he has a great video called Fantastic Fungi, where I learned about mushrooms being able to clean up oil spills, and I learned about them being able to heal the body.
 Lion’s mane happens to be one of them.

 Lion’s Mane and Psilocybin